Ashok Ramasubramanian, Director of Assessment

 The Director of Assessment has primary responsibility for overseeing assessment at Union.
 The directorship is a one-third-time position filled by a member of the faculty for a three-year term.
 The Director of Assessment reports to the Vice-President for Academic Affairs.

 Institutional/College Level Assessment

 The College is divided into six responsibility centers (RCs) headed by a vice-president (VP), or in the case of the President’s Office, by the Chief of Staff.
-Each of these RCs is in turn divided into smaller units called, variously, offices, departments, or other names, headed by a director (in a few cases the title is “manager” rather than “director”, and in the academic program, the title is “chair” for departments and “director” for programs).
-For assessment purposes, the term “offices” includes all of these smaller units, and the term “director” includes the head of any one of these offices.
-Most of the college’s directors report to one of the five VPs or, in Academic Affairs, one of the other academic deans, except for a few who report to the Chief of Staff or the Chief Diversity Officer.
-See the college’s table of organization for a list of offices and directors, and the responsibility center in which they operate.
+Each of these RCs is in turn divided into smaller units called, variously, offices, departments, or other names, headed by a director (in a few cases the title is “manager” rather than “director”).
+For assessment purposes, the term “offices” includes all of these smaller units, and the term “director” includes the head of any one of these units.
+Most of the college’s directors report to one of the five VPs.

-Each of the units has a statement of that unit’s long-term goals, which is found on the public assessment site.
+Each of the units has a statement of that unit’s goals, which is found on the public assessment site.
 Directors revise their long-term goals, in consultation with their supervisors, as needed.
-Revisions to the goals are included in the unit’s annual assessment report and updated on the college website by the Director of Assessment.
-Each of the units will have an assessment plan, which will be available on the Nexus website.
+Each of the units will have an assessment plan, which is available on the Nexus website.

 Each of the unit directors submits an annual assessment report to their supervisor.
 The report is then reviewed by the Director of Assessment, who provides feedback as warranted.
 The report is then posted on Nexus.